ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Present in amount of playlists

+!!! info ""
-> The number of playlists the Plex item is present in.
+    The number of playlists the Plex item is present in.

 - Key: Plex.playlists
 - Availability: movies, shows, seasons, episodes